Also on this page:

 Living in Hawaii is far from cheap, and some Hawaiians turn to public assistance to make housing, healthcare, child care and groceries affordable.
 The Hawaii Department of Human Services is the primary starting point for public assistance.
 It contains the Benefit, Employment & Support Services Division (BESSD), Med-QUEST Division (MQD) and Hawaii Public Housing Authority (HPHA).
 BESSD distributes SNAP (formerly food stamps), provides subsidies to working/studying parents via the Child Care Program, and runs the Low Income Home Energy Assistance Program (LIHEAP) that makes sure Hawaiians can keep their lights — and air conditioning — on.
 MQD uses Medicaid programs to cover the costs of healthcare for adults and children with limited financial means.
 And the HPHA has Section 8 public housing vouchers, which can significantly lower the cost of rental properties for people who otherwise would be crowded out of the market.
 Applications for these services can be found at the DHS website.
 Aloha United Way 2-1-1 also has contact information for organizations that help people apply for government benefits.

 Real estate is at such a premium that most colleges in Hawaii don’t even offer on-campus housing.
 All of the community colleges are commuter campuses, as is UH West Oahu.
 When it is available, living on campus is an attractive option for many students.
 By taking on a roommate and/or sharing a shower, you can spend as little as $3,544 per academic year on accommodation at UH Hilo on the Big Island or $4,585 at UH Manoa on densely populated Oahu.
-The problem with relying on campus housing at the latter is there are only enough rooms for about 25 percent of undergraduates.
+The problem with relying on campus housing at the latter is there are only enough rooms for about 25% of undergraduates.
 Priority goes to incoming students, so save money by living on campus while you can.
-If you do have the option, visit the Yahoo on-campus living calculator to see what you’ll save by staying at a residence hall.
+If you do have the option, visit the MappingYourFuture.org to see what you’ll save.

 Although Hawaii is an expensive place to live, rent varies dramatically depending upon the island you live on.
-Honolulu County residents in Oahu can expect to spend $1,254 a month…for a tiny studio apartment.
-That’s nearly double the average U.S. rate.
-Denizens of the Big Island, however, pay a much more reasonable $619 a month for the same place, which is actually lower than the national average (though utility bills and other costs remain high).
+Honolulu County residents in Oahu can expect to spend nearly double the average U.S. rate for a studio apartment.
+Denizens of the Big Island, however, pay a much more reasonable price for the same size place (though utility bills and other costs remain high).
 Fortunately, several University of Hawaii schools are quite good when it comes to presenting their students with off-campus housing options so they can find the most affordable options.
 The Off-Campus Housing Referral Program (OCH) maintains online listings for Oahu-based UH students, and you can head to any campus’ website to get specific information about the area, such as this one at Maui College.
 If you’re located elsewhere or are attending a private school, CampusRent.com also has listings.
 Meanwhile, the Department of Human Services is there as a last resort.
 Access its directory of shelters to find a temporary place to stay.

-In 2016, Hawaiians used the least electricity of any U.S. residents but still managed to have the highest overall electricity bills due to the state’s reliance on imported oil.
-That means you probably can’t afford to keep the AC on all the time.
+Hawaiians have high overall electricity bills due to the state’s reliance on imported oil.
 The state’s main power provider, Hawaiian Electric, is keenly aware of its dependence on imported oil and offers rewards for reducing energy during peak times.
-Considering that many students keep odd hours anyway, it might save you money with little sacrifice.
-Still, with the average electricity bill at $177 a month, a few dollars here and there may not cut it.
+Still a few dollars here and there may not cut it.
 If that’s the case, BESSD runs the state’s Low Income Home Energy Assistance Program (LIHEAP), which provides one-time payments to financially needy consumers facing a shutoff in the short-term or hardship down the line.
 The Department of Labor and Industrial Relations, meanwhile, administers the Weatherization Assistance Program, an initiative for similarly low-income residents.
 By getting a free home assessment along with upgrades to areas that are leaking energy, recipients can save up to $1,000 a year.

 UH Manoa founded a medical school in 2005, but it has no corresponding medical center, so most students’ first stop for care is the campus health center.
 If you’re a student at UH Manoa and check your bill, you’ll see a line item entitled student health fee.
 This enables you to use the University of Health Services and any of its six clinics, which accommodate a general practitioner, nutritionist, dermatologist, psychiatrist, sports medicine doctor and OB/GYN.
 Keep in mind, you’ll still have to pay to visit the clinics or utilize the laboratory or pharmacy, but the student health fee keeps these costs low.
 (The clinics are actually open to UH students at all campuses even though they have their own health centers.)
 If the out-of-pocket expenses are not low enough, community clinics have sliding scales and don’t turn anyone away based on inability to pay.
 Find a list of them at the Office of Health Care Assurance.
 While campus counseling is often free, such as at UH Hilo, more extensive treatment may require you to go elsewhere.
 Network of Care has an online database of mental health clinics and programs, while the State Department of Health maintains its own list of community mental health centers.
 If your primary concern is that coffee from late-night study sessions is rotting your teeth, UH-Manoa’s School of Nursing & Dental Hygiene has a dental clinic that can save you money on specific procedures, regardless of whether you’re a student there.
 For more serious work or oral care away from Oahu, consult FreeDentalCare.us or find a list of community dental clinics at the Department of Health.